jay4170/silverhorsetechteam/README.md

 4. **Set the Startup Project:**

-    - Right-click on the API project (typically named `silverhorse` or similar) in Solution Explorer.
+    - Right-click on the API project in Solution Explorer.
     - Select `Set as Startup Project`.

 5. **Build and Run the Project:**